A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 EDI healthcare transactions are used to electronically enroll healthcare providers into health plans and convey benefit details.
 Various EDI 834 errors in EDI solutions for small businesses can creep into these important transmissions.
 Some common errors in EDI 834 include:

-• EDI 834 transactions that never complete successfully
+• -EDI 834 transactions that never completed successfully

 These EDI 834 errors can remain undetected for long periods, resulting in payments going to the wrong providers, claims being denied due to invalid enrollment details, and other issues impacting members and providers.